cozy/create-cozy-app/packages/cozy-scripts/README.md

 Do the same thing than the previous command with webpack in a watching mode but also run a server (`webpack-dev-server`) to serve your application (as a static application) on the url `http://localhost:8888`.

+##### - `cozy-scripts publish`

+This command will internally fetch and run the latest version of the [`cozy-app-publish` CLI](https://github.com/cozy/cozy-app-publish) to publish your application on a Cozy registry (by default the official and main Cozy Cloud applications registry on `https://apps-registry.cozycloud.cc`).
+The options and arguments are the same than in the [`cozy-app-publish` package documentation](https://github.com/cozy/cozy-app-publish).

 ##### - `--vue`

 Allow to use the VueJS webpack configuration as default opinionated configuration.
 You don't need an `app.config.js` to use the VueJS webpack bundle configuration (`wepack.bundle.vue.js`) with this option.